 I sent her an email to check-in and she said she was really feeling into the idea and would get back to me soon.

 But I heard nothing.
 And then, two weeks later, I saw my ideas being put into action on her Instagram and in a series of emails that came straight to my inbox.
 She didn’t even bother to take me off her business email list before sending out MY work—after totally work-ghosting me.
 My jaw seriously dropped to the floor.

-I couldn’t believe that someone would rip off my time, creativity and ideas—while preaching about “how just being is beautiful.”
+I couldn’t believe that someone would rip off my time, creativity and ideas—while preaching about all this wellness stuff.
 Are you f’ing kidding me?

-But sadly, working with so many people with large followings in the health and wellness industry, this isn’t the first time something like this has happened.
+But sadly, working with so many people in the health and wellness industry, this isn’t the first time something like this has happened.
 So I probably should have known better.

 The Ultimate Lesson

-Last year, things were really taking off with my work—like I had tons of legitimate clients and almost too much work.
+Last year, things were really taking off with my work—like I had almost too much work.
 A wonderful problem to have!

 And then a shiny new offer came my way.
 To work full-time for a bestselling author (who had been on Oprah!) and was connected to lots of people I looked up to.